Saving on electric heating: 8 tips and tricks

 To increase savings, many put on extra, warm clothes or a blanket to maintain our body heat, instead of increasing the thermostat temperature (which in turn increases your expenditure).
 You should set your heating system or thermostat temperature to 21ºC, and if you still feel a chill, add a blanket when you cosy up on the sofa.

 An alternative to the thermostat is to program your radiators and towel rails from the product itself.
 Through the control panel, you can regulate the heat and temperature environment without falling into excessive spending, which will allow you to save and have more efficiency.

 In addition, some products even have WiFi connectivity, which allows them to be controlled at any time and place.
-This connectivity will allow you to reach the next level of efficiency by knowing your products consumption in real time from your smartphone.
+This connectivity will allow you to reach the next level of efficiency by knowing the consumption of your product in real-time from your smartphone.
 This helps you to manage it more effectively by setting up automated actions, for example turning a radiator off when you leave home.